CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     - **KeyPhrases** (contains a row for each individual key phrase with the **document_id** for the document in which the phrase appears).
     - **Locations** (contains a row for each individual location with the **document_id** for the document in which the location appears).

 The ability to create *table* projections enables you to build analytical and reporting solutions that query the relational schema; for example, using Microsoft Power BI.
-The automatically generated key columns can be used to join the tables in queries - for example to return all of the locations mentioned in a specific document.
+The automatically generated key columns can be used to join the tables in queries - for example, to return all of the locations mentioned in a specific document.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 >